Decompression practice: Modes of decompression

 These are the variety of ways a diver may decompress, depending on the dive profile and the mode of diving used.

 Decompression is a part of every ambient pressure dive.

 Modes of decompression range from "no-stop dives" where a limited and controlled ascent rate is sufficient decompression, to decompression from saturation over several days.

-Decompression can be continuous, where no stops are requires, and the rate of ascent is limited to provide sufficient time to offgas safely, or staged, where ascent is made up to and between stops a limited rate, but most of the offgassing occurs during periods of constant depth, (pressure) called decompression stops.
+Decompression can be continuous, where no stops are required, and the rate of ascent is limited to provide sufficient time to offgas safely, or staged, where ascent is made up to and between stops a limited rate, but most of the offgassing occurs during periods of constant depth, (pressure) called decompression stops.
 Continuous decompression rates depend on the theoretical gas loading of the controlling tissue, and may be fixed or, more often, variable with depth.

 Decompression can also be done entirely in the water, partly in the water and partly in a surface decompression chamber or entirely in a decompression chamber.

 It can also be classified by the type of breathing gases used while decompressing, whether there are changes in gas composition during decompression, and whether the changes are stepwise or continuous, or a combination of both.

 Air diving traditionally uses air as breathing gas for the entire dive, including for in-water staged decompression.
 It is simple, low cost, requires little or no special equipment, but is inefficient and limited to tolerable in-water exposures.